“Rivers know this: there is no hurry. We shall get there some day.” Winnie the Pooh

 There you are.

 In my College life I am challenged by the diverse experiences that open my eyes to another culture, first the culture of the young, and also the culture of community within the walls of education.
-These experiences move me to come outside of my comfort zone into the educational system of students and instructors that may test my views, expand my knowledge while I seek community at the Okanagan College.
+These experiences move me to come outside of my comfort zone into the educational system of students and instructors that may test my views, expand my knowledge at the Okanagan College.

-I hold the truth in my heart
+I hold the truth

-And the learned systems of knowledge I embrace
+systems of knowledge I embrace

 There you are.

 My views can be controversial at times, this is not to stretch the reader, but really to stretch me in ways that I share, care and express.
 This is not a journal.
-It’s the views I have of what is going on while I drive, walk, witness, experience, taste, touch, and live, there are a vast amount of family in community, friends, and acquaintances, advertisements, that I think to myself, wow, this is amazing, and interesting to share?
+It’s the views I have of what is going on while I drive, walk, witness, experience, taste, touch, and live.
+There are a vast amount of family in community, friends, and acquaintances, advertisements, that I think to myself, wow, this is amazing, and interesting to share?
 How else can we get to know each other unless we get a little vulnerable.

-To see what’s inside
+To see what’s

-And know I’ve shared an experience
+And know I’ve

 Where you are

-These can be conversational pieces of literary language that lets others step inside of a room where we view others who have something to say and to come away thinking hmmm interesting or I didn’t know that.
+The profiles I bring to you can be conversational pieces of literary language that lets others step inside of a room where we view others who have something to say and to come away thinking hmmm interesting or I didn’t know that.

 To see you here